SNAP Eligibility Calculator – Oklahoma

 Does Oklahoma require a net income test for SNAP after deductions?

-Does child support paid reduce income for SNAP in Oklahoma?
+Does child support I pay reduce my SNAP income in Oklahoma?

 Where do I apply for SNAP in Oklahoma after checking eligibility?